rafaelcanalesduron/semi-website/knowledge-base/learn/pilot-program.md

 - Data sources: we ask you to identify and collect data sources that are relevant for your specific use cases.
 - Time: spend time with us to help us discover, define and deploy your first SeMI use case.

-We are excited to get you off to a flying start, do not hesitate to [contact](mailto:micha@semi.network) us.
+We are excited to get you off to a flying start, do not hesitate to [contact](/contact.html) us.

+## About SeMI as a startup

+SeMI wants to finally enable its customers to give meaning to their big data.
+We believe that our pilot program is the best way to align our products and services with their needs.

+In case you have any questions about SeMI as a startup, do not hesitate to [contact](/contact.html) us.